tikv/rfcs/text/2019-11-01-tikv-community-reorg-sig.md

 - **Active Contributors**

     - Active contributors will be invited to the SIG
-    - Keep active inof at least one module in the SIG
+    - Remain active in at least one module in the SIG
     - Continue to contribute in at least one module
     - Can participate in the proposal and discussion in the SIG